M4dNation/jsutils/README.md

 JSToolbox is a compilation of utility functions for the JavaScript language.
 It provides often used functionalities about string, arrays, collections, object, numbers and more.

+THIS PROJECT IS DEPRECATED.
+IT WAS A NICE TOOL WE USED ON MANY OF OUR PROJECTS, BUT WE DECIDED TO STOP MAINTAINING AND GO FOR MORE MAINSTREAM SOLUTIONS INSTEAD.

 ## AUTHORS

 JSToolbox is maintained by M4dNation.